wanadev/obsidian-api/doc/application-side-api.md

 ### Handling Asynchronous Calls

-There is two way to implement asynchronous API methods with Obsidian API:
+There are two ways to implement asynchronous API methods with Obsidian API:

 * You can use [Node-like callbacks][node-cb],
 * or you can use [promises][].

-__NOTE:__ whatever you choose using a callback or promise in your API method, the integration-side caller will still be able to use both to get the method's return value: so if you use the "callback way" in your application-side method, the integration script can use a promise OR a callback depending of what its developer prefers.
+__NOTE:__ whatever you choose, using a callback or promise in your API method, the integration-side caller will still be able to use both to get the method's return value: so if you use the "callback way" in your application-side method, the integration script can use a promise OR a callback depending on what its developer prefers.

 #### Using Node-Like Callbacks